Skip to Main Content

 • The chapter title is not italicised.

-• Use (Ed.) for a single editor or (Eds.). for multiple editors.
+• Enter editor’s names with the initial first.
+Use (Ed.) for a single editor or (Eds.). for multiple editors.

 • Include page numbers within in-text citations for direct quotes.
 When paraphrasing, page numbers are recommended but not required.